Jebel Hafeet: Geology

 The Jabal Hafit mountain trends NNW–SSE over about 26 km and is 4–5 km wide.
 It protrudes 900 m above the surrounding plains.
 The mountain consists of shallow marine sedimentary rocks, which includes limestone, marl, and evaporites.
 These layers contain many fossils which includes corals, foraminifera, and bryozoa.
 Fossils indicate that the sedimentary rocks exposed at the surface range from early Eocene to early Miocene in age, younging from the mountains core to its flanks.
 This structure is an anticline, or more specifically an east-verging pericline.
 The west limb has a dip of around 30° and the east limb has overturned bedding at 70° in the central area.
 This results in an inclined axial plane, creating an asymmetric fold.
 This is unexpected because the structure is folding towards the Hajar Mountains in the east.
-If the structure is related to the formation of the Hajar Mountains, the anticline would typically be west verging.
+If the structure is related to the formation of the Hajar range, the anticline would typically be west verging.
 This indicates that the Jabal Hafit anticline formed due to a backthrust (antithetic fault), and is a fault-propagation fold.

 Within the eroded core of the anticline, at the Green Mubazzarah Park, are hot springs with temperatures of around 40 °C. There is no volcanic activity in the area, therefore the water is being heated geothermally.
 Meteoric water is percolating from the surface to about 2 km depth and then returning to the surface.
 This provides evidence for faults below the anticline, as faulting fractures the rock and provides fluid pathways.

 The limestone layers were deposited laterally within a basin, and then horizontal shortening folded the layers into an anticline.
 The timing of when this folding occurred is debated, and the driving force is not fully understood.
 Some geologists relate the deformation of the Jabal Hafit anticline to the early Miocene Zagros Collision, which is currently active and is caused by the Arabian Plate colliding with the Eurasian Plate.
 However, the Jabal Hafit Anticline is not actively deforming, and undeformed Miocene sedimentary rocks around the anticline indicate that no deformation has occurred recently.
 Sedimentary evidence indicates that the Hafit structure developed during the late Oligocene to early–middle Miocene.